|

 father who claimed for psychological distress suffered after wrongful allegations of having inflicted injuries on their daughter.

 The allegations had led to them being separated from their child for nearly a year, the judges were told.
+"This is a very sensitive area, and our members often face a difficult

 Campaigners